Last Word Cocktail

 Why This Recipe Works

-The Last Word is a spirit-forward cocktail that is very mild and refreshing with a subtle sweetness.
+The Last Word is a spirit-forward cocktail that is mild and refreshing with a subtle sweetness.
 It’s citrusy and full of unique floral spices and botanicals made up of equal parts gin, Green Chartreuse, maraschino liqueur, and lime juice.

 The drink first made its appearance at the Detroit Athletic Club in the early 1920s but remained relatively unknown until it was rediscovered and popularized by renowned bartender Murray Stenson at the Zig Zag Café in Seattle in the early 2000s.
 Now, it’s pretty popular in cocktail bars and very easy to remember thanks to the equal parts.